 You can open your METS file with a text editor like Notepad++ or Sublime Text, or upload it to METSFlask (or run METSFlask on your own system if you want to keep the files private).
 Not sure what a METS file is?
 What to know more about the structure of an AIP?
 Check out the Archivematica documentation.

 Accessing stored DIPs is not offered as part of the sandbox, as doing so requires navigating directly to storage.
 Please contact us if you wish to access a DIP.

 We are currently seeking feedback on the integration to identify areas for future development.
-Please send your feedback to firstname.lastname@example.org or please complete this Google form, which you can submit anonymously.
+Please send your feedback to email@example.com.